 These qualifications are targeted at different types of learners and are intended to be accessible and relevant for pupils who may struggle to attain above a grade U at GCSE.
-They are also useful indicators or progress and can give some students a confidence boost before going on to a higher level qualification.
+They are also useful indicators of progress and can give some students a confidence boost before going on to a higher level qualification.
 The highest Entry Level award is entry level 3.
+ELC is studied in English and maths, and by all students in science as part of their standard syllabus.